vestrel00/contacts-android/howto/howto-use-api-with-async-execution.md

 ## Not compatible with Java

-Unlike the `core` module, the `async` module is not compatible with Java as it requires Kotlin Coroutines.
+Unlike the `core` module, the `async` module is not compatible with Java because it requires Kotlin Coroutines.

+## These extensions are optional

+You are free to use the core APIs however you want with whatever libraries or frameworks you want that works with Java such as Reactive, AsyncTask (hope not), WorkManager, or your own DIY solution.

 ## Extensions for RxJava and Flow are in the roadmap